 Prepare thoroughly before this hike.
 Bring plenty of water and snacks.

 The best time to do Longs Peak is mid-July through mid-September, due to weather.
 Always check the conditions and closures before departing.
+Also, check the weather report and be flexible, in case you need to bail.

 If possible, hit the trail on a weekday, when it’s not as crowded (and dangerous; having to shuffle past people on ledges and wait for others can put you at risk).